 Improving the IT health of a 40+ year Iowa clinic

-- Developing a better understanding of IT costs (including equipment, renewals and support) so that they could proactively budget for the long-term
+- Gaining clarity on IT costs (including equipment, renewals and support) to proactively budget for the long-term

-- Managing unexpected IT costs that forced them to rationalize spending to the executive team before they could go ahead with the purchase
+- Managing unexpected IT expenses, which required justification to the executive team before they could go ahead with the purchase

-- Resolving a lack of access to centralized information about their IT equipment
+- Resolving a lack of access to centralized information about IT equipment

 The Solution

-The WIN team worked with the clinic to help them develop a strategic plan to address each of the issues above.
-This included budgeting for their technology needs and implementing lifecycle management.
-Budgeting and lifecycle management work together as a 2-step process.
+The WIN team worked with the clinic to create a strategic plan to address each challenge.
+This plan included budgeting for their technology needs and implementing lifecycle management as a two-step process.

 - Server and workstation name